bm17tala/oc-for-the-ds/README.md

 # Compilation instructions:

+* Windows Instructions:

-Simply download and extract the zip file of this repository, and run 'make' within the root of the extracted directory.
+Be sure that [devkitPro](https://github.com/devkitPro/installer/releases) is installed on your system, and that it is included as a system environment variable named DEVKITPRO which paoints to the installation.
+Then download and extract the zip file of this repository, and run 'make' within the root of the extracted directory.
 Then copy the outputted .nds file to either the [no$gba](https://www.nogba.com/) Nintendo DS emulator to emulate, or to a real console.